newrelic/newrelic-opentelemetry-examples/getting-started-guides/python/Uninstrumented/readme.md

    ```bash
    ./load-generator.sh
    ```

+5. This will only collect logs.
+In order to get traces and metrics you need to [make the following update to app.py](https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/flask/flask.html#id1)
+    ```
+    from opentelemetry.instrumentation.flask import FlaskInstrumentor

+    app = Flask(__name__)

+    FlaskInstrumentor().instrument_app(app)
+    ```

+Then run the app again with:

+    opentelemetry-instrument --logs_exporter otlp python app.py

 5. To shut down the program, run the following in both shells or terminal tabs: `CTRL + C`.